Alexepddeoliveira/Projeto_bot_2025.2/ibmec-bigdata-20252/bot-reserva/README.md

 # bot-reserva

-Bot de reserva da turma de big data 2025.2
+Bot de reserva de hotel. big data 2025.2
+Alunos: Alex oliveira e Eric Leter

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.